ValdemarGr/gql/docs/server/schema/input_types.md

 ```
 ### Default values for input objects
 For input objects however, a default value cannot be properly type checked at compile time, since the default value might be partial.
-For instance, cosider the following input type:
+For instance, cosider the following input type.
 ```scala mdoc:silent
 final case class SomeInput(
   a: Int,